Tuesday, September 1, 2015

 Brad is the owner of Whiteman Lumber.
 He has a bachelor's degree in forest engineering.
 He previously served on both the St. Maries School Board and the Kellogg School Board, and he was a member of the Charter School Commission.
 Brad also was a member and past president of the Shoshone Medical Center Foundation, and he is a lifelong hunter and angler.
 He is a Republican.Commission appointment expires: June 30, 2017.

 Fred Trevey, of Lewiston, is the commissioner representing the Clearwater Region.

 Fred has been a natural resource management consultant in Lewiston since 1999.
 Before that, he served as supervisor of the Clearwater National Forest from 1988 to 1991, and of the Coconino National Forest from 1991 to 1998.
 He holds a bachelors degree in forestry and wildlife management from Virginia Polytechnic Institute and 32 years of professional experience in natural resources management.
-Trevey also is a member of the Kelly Creek Flycasters.Commission appointment expires: June 30, 2015.
+Trevey also is a member of the Kelly Creek Flycasters.
+He is an Independent.Commission appointment expires: June 30, 2015.

 Lane Clezie, of Pocatello, is the commissioner representing the Southeast Region.

 Kenny Anderson, of Rigby, is the commissioner for the Upper Snake Region.

 Kenny is the founder and owner of Anderson Cabinet and Millwork.
 The 1971 graduate of what then was Ricks College in Rexburg – now BYU-Idaho – is an avid sportsman and member of the National Rifle Association.
-A lifelong eastern Idaho resident, Anderson and his wife, Karen, have four children and three grandchildren.Commission appointment expires: June 30, 2015.
+A lifelong eastern Idaho resident, Anderson and his wife, Karen, have four children and three grandchildren.
+He is a Republican.Commission appointment expires: June 30, 2015.

 Will Naillon, of Challis, is the commissioner representing the Salmon Region.